Partner for a Home

 -

-The percentage of your monthly income that you currently spend on housing is considered when determining need.
-You will be required to openly and fully discuss your financial situation during this process.
+The percentage of monthly income spent on housing is considered when determining need.

 -

 Since you will be buying your home from Habitat, you must demonstrate your ability to pay the monthly mortgage payment.
-This payment will include not only the mortgage payment, but the payment for property taxes and insurance.
-We will help you to determine if this payment will jeopardize your ability to meet all your other family financial obligations and expenses.
-We can also help you if you need to develop a budget to determine your eligibility.
+We also help you develop a budget and improve your credit score.

 -

-When selected, you become a partner family with Habitat.
+If selected, you become a partner family with Habitat.
 As a partner family, you must complete a minimum of 500 hours of volunteer work or sweat equity.
-Sweat equity includes helping with the construction of your home and the homes of others, doing things such as clearing the lot and painting.
+Sweat equity includes helping with the construction of your home and the homes of others.
 Sweat equity may also be earned volunteering at the ReStore.
-The 500 hours of sweat equity must be completed before moving into your home.

 Application Process

-Complete and submit your initial application.
-If invited, attend orientation.
+Complete and submit your initial application and attend Homeowner Orientation.
 After orientation, complete your application packet and include all required documentation.
-At this point in the process, you will be subjected to a background and sexual predator check.

 Incomplete applications cannot be accepted.